Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 Dynamic generation of filter fields
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-There are many cases when grids require dynamic generation of filter fields and their values:
+There are many cases when datatables require dynamic generation of filter fields and their values:

 * Different types of filters for end-users depending on their permissions.
 * Implementing base grid pattern, when there is a base grid class defining base filters, and few child classes, which